How to Prevent Slip and Fall Accidents

-If you sustain an injury as a result of a slip and fall, contact a Charlotte slip and fall lawyer at Randall & Stump, PLLC.
+If you sustain an injury as a result of a slip and fall, contact a Charlotte slip and fall lawyer at Randall & Stump, Criminal Defense Attorneys.
 Contact us today at (980) 237-4579, or reach out via our online form to schedule a free case evaluation.

 Common Causes of Slip and Fall Accidents

 There are a number of reasons slip and falls may occur.
 They usually arise at a workplace or business and are the result of:

 - Loose or broken handrails

 - Improper signage